 This is a tricky one to handle, but worth it if you can pull it off.
 Instead of a static scene where your characters are sitting around and chatting, include some action to break things up.
 Have the characters involved in a larger event requiring them to move about in groups or otherwise perform various actions.

 An example might be a large group preparing food for a big event, moving around each other in a kitchen and cooking, cutting, or otherwise engaging in the act of food prep.
 Effectively this is just a variation of the alternating viewpoints method above, but adding action to the mix to keep things interesting.
 Just be sure you make it clear what’s going on, too much movement and action can be confusing and difficult to describe.

 Plot the Group’s Positions:

 This is one I generally don’t use all that much because frankly it’s a royal pain in the buns to keep track of everything and everyone.
-I prefer the above method to keep things simple.
+I prefer the above methods to keep things simple.
 But this method has its place, so here we go.
 All you do is… plot each character’s position in the group.
 Just that.
 It sounds simpler than it tends to end up being, however.

 Use this to keep track of who’s speaking, who’s getting too much dialogue, who’s getting too little, and so on.
 It’s also helpful, at least in this example, to have characters who will be speaking to each other a lot sit opposite to avoid having them turn to talk too much.